The Wounded Lion: Synopsis

 The girl got the princess to hire her as a scullion.
 She dressed very neatly every day, and it came to the ears of the princess, who set her to comb her hair.
 The girl begged a lock of hair from her until she gave it.
 The girl wove a coat from it, but it was too small.
 She went back to the princess, who gave her another lock on the condition that she would find her a prince to marry.
 The girl said she had already found him, took the lock, and made the coat larger.
 The giant asked her what reward she wanted.
 She wanted to turn the lion back into a man.
 After some argument, the giant told her to kill the lion, cut him up into pieces, burn them, and throw the ash into water.
 The prince would arise from it a man.

 She went away weeping, afraid that the giant had lied and she would kill the prince.
 The prince comforted her and told her to do it, and it worked.
 He said he would marry her.
 The girl told him she had promised the princess that she had found her a bridegroom.
 They went back to the princess, and her parents, the king and queen, knew him for their own son.
 So he married the girl who had saved him.

-Similarities with other stories

-The lion with a thorn in its paw and who, after being freed from his pain, becomes friend with the character who saved him is similar to The Lion and the Mouse.